Last updated on November 15th, 2024 at 05:35 pm

 Inner ear disorders: Vertigo is often caused by disorders of the inner ear, such as benign paroxysmal positional vertigo (BPPV), vestibular neuritis, and Meniere’s disease.

-Migraines: Migraines can cause vertigo, as well as other symptoms such as headache, nausea, and sensitivity to light and sound.
+Migraines: Migraines can cause vertigo and other symptoms such as headache, nausea, and sensitivity to light and sound.

 Medications: Certain medications, such as antibiotics, antidepressants, and blood pressure medications, can cause vertigo as a side effect.